KrishnaSannasi/published_crates/set_slice/README.md

     2. if you selected a part of the slice to assign to then the input slice must match the size of the selected part
 4. the types must match
     1. **note:** set_slice uses a generic function internally to figure out type information
-5. for move values, the size of the slice must be known at compile time, as a constexpr
+5. for move and unsafe copy values, the size of the slice must be known at compile time, as a constexpr
-6. for refereces, the internal types must be Clone or Copy to work
+6. for references (except for the one marked unsafe), the internal types must be Clone or Copy to work

 ## set_slice by example